 Will working with you make it more likely for me to find a publisher?
 Do you know any publishers?
 Can you put in a good word for me?
 Allow me to answer those questions in the order in which you asked them: yes, no, and—consequently—no.

-If I still don’t get published after working with you, you know I’m totes going to blame you, right?
+If I still don’t get published after working with you, you know I’m totally going to blame you, right?
 Yes.